In Januari 2011 the 5th edition of the CONGres conference took place. In this edition the theme was ‘Crime and Punishment‘.

 Dr. Anders Sandberg Philosophy of neurotechnology

 In 2006 the first edition of the CONGres conference took place.
-In this edition the theme was ‘Biological Warfare’.
+In this edition the theme was ‘Weapons of Mass Destruction’.

 The first CONGres committee was formed in 2006 by Jasper Winkel, who became chairman of the first committee.
 Other committee members were: Brankele Frank and Anne Koeleman as treasurers, Marlies Oostland as secretary and Marle de Jonge, Sam Molenaar and Gerbrand Spaans as regular committee members.
 They, as the first CONGres committee, were faced with the daunting task of discovering all the aspects of organising a symposium.

-The subject of the first CONGres was Biological Warfare.
+The first CONGres was held on December 13, 2006, on Weapons of Mass Destruction.
 Dr. Kees de Groot, educational director of the undergraduate school of the Earth and Life sciences, was host for the day.

 The first lecture was given by Ir.
 Inez Rijnhart and was about the policy held by the government on biological warfare.
 The next speaker was Roel Coutinho, who spoke about smallpox and its potential as a biological weapon.
 Coutinho has been in the press due lately due to swine flu, as he is director of infection control at the RIVM.
 Dr. Irene Kuiper gave a talk about the forensic aspect of biological warfare, after which Prof. Dr. Jaap van Dissel held a lecture on anthrax as a biological weapon.